RelationalAI/un-crpt/README.md

 Import the three notebook files found under the _notebook_ folder to get started.
 These contain both the CSV data, model, and the present queries.

-To make changes, just export the updated notebook(s) and update the files on GitHub.
+_For contributors_: to make changes, just export the updated notebook(s) and update the files on GitHub.